 Individuals that are still married during their retirement can give a full survivor annuity for their spouse.
 This is unless of course a court-ordered divorce settlement has barred them or an agreement is reached with the spouse to receive a lesser amount in writing.

 Under CSRS, full survivor annuity is 55 percent of your base annuity, and 50 percent under FERS.
 A survivor annuity that is reduced under CSRS can be in terms of a percentage of any base you elect or in a specific dollar amount.
 Selecting a specific dollar amount can be as low as $1 every month.
 Under FERS, 25 percent is the only possible reduced annuity.

-Once you go for retirement, OPM can then determine the amount your annuity is reduced by to pay for the survivor benefit.
-The reduction is taken from the annuity amount you are entitled to during the moment you retire before deductions, such as taxes, life, and health insurance are taken.
+Once you opt for retirement, OPM can then determine the amount your annuity is reduced by to pay for the survivor benefit.
+The reduction is taken from the annuity amount you are entitled to during the moment you retire before deductions such as taxes, life, and health insurance.

 A CSRS survivor that has an annuity that is reduced substantially would be required to pay premiums directly to OPM if they have an elected reduction that is small to cover them.
 Survivors from FERS are typically less likely to have problems to pay for these premiums under the reduction of 25 percent.